-Either start the macro from Recorder or try to remember where you left your keyboard and use the keyboard short-cut.
+Either start the macro from Recorder or try to remember where you

 Windows Tutorial - (WINTUTOR.EXE)

 Version: Windows 3.1

 My-T-Mouse hides behind the Windows Tutorial except in a few cases, and these may be confusing to new users.
 New users should run the tutorial without My-T-Mouse, and learn the Windows Concepts before using My-T-Mouse.